ABOUT THE ARTIST

 Latinx artist whose work has an open dialogue about identity and social issues, especially those of immigrant communities.

 Contreras was born in Whittier, California and moved to Guadalajara, Jalisco at an early age.
 There she began studying printmaking at the Instituto Cabañas as well as in other local artist workshops.
 Later on, she attended the University of Guadalajara, receiving a B.A. in art in 2008 and a Masters in Art Education in 2016.
-Her artwork has been shown in exhibitions in Mexico and the U.S., including “What We Inherit: Remnants of Light and Space” at the Overture Center in Madison, WI.
-She is a member of Colectivo Synapsis a group of Latino artists that focus on social justice projects that impact communities in Southern Wisconsin.
-She has also served as a juror in the recent edition of Art Fair on the Square.
+Her artwork has been shown in exhibitions in Mexico and the U.S., including “The Hidden Faces/ Los Rostros Ocultos” at Latino Arts Inc in Milwaukee and “What We Inherit: Remnants of Light and Space” at the Overture Center in Madison, WI.
+She was a recipient of the Forward Art Prize in 2020, an annual award targeted to support the work of female artists in Dane County.
 She currently lives and works in Madison, Wisconsin, where she continues to create and showcase her art.

 My culture, as many others, is a product of many layers (cultures) that are constantly in movement, never static in time.
 Some traditions are rooted in pre-Hispanic culture, Europe and even Asia, to name a few.
 As the author Amin Maalouf says “Every individual without exception possesses a composite identity.
 He need only ask himself a few questions to uncover forgotten divergences and unsuspected ramifications and to see that he is complex, unique and irreplaceable.
 That is precisely what characterizes each individual identity: it is complex, unique and irreplaceable…”